nhsconnect/prm-practice-migration/guide/00-get-started.md

 * The Clinical Commissioning Group (CCG) accepts the _Schedule A_ in the Tracking Database

-* The Target Supplier receives the _Schedule A_ notification and accepts it
+* The new supplier (target) receives the _Schedule A_ notification and accepts it

-* The Target Supplier will confirm the availability of the preferred Go live dates
+* The new supplier (target) will confirm the availability of the preferred Go live dates

 {%- capture lesson_learnt_2 -%}